CohenEmmanuel/Data-Driven-Auto-Portfolio-Project/README.md

 ![](https://github.com/CohenEmmanuel/Data-Driven-Auto-Portfolio-Project/blob/main/assets/img/ERD.png)

 Before diving into the analysis, various checks were conducted for quality control and familiarization with the datasets.
-The SQL queries used to inspect and clean the data for this analysis, along with comments outlining the queries, can be found here [link].
+The SQL queries used to inspect and clean the data for this analysis, along with comments outlining the queries, can be found [here](https://github.com/CohenEmmanuel/Data-Driven-Auto-Portfolio-Project/blob/main/CarSales_Queries.sql).

 # Executive Summary